 Note: Neither an accepted request, nor an actual visit and interview, nor an Invitation to Apply to the MPNP suggest guarantee of approval of your eventual MPNP Online application, nor approval of a nominee’s subsequent, separate permanent resident visa application to the Government of Canada.

 In addition to demonstrating a strong connection to Manitoba, every candidate who wants to be considered under the Skilled Worker Overseas stream must score at least 60 points based on five factors in order to be eligible.
 If you do not have a connection to Manitoba, you are not eligible under this stream, regardless of your points total.
 The MPNP points system illustrated below is for your self-assessment and information only.
 The MPNP will complete a full assessment of any application it receives and scores each candidate based on the information supporting documentation you provide at that time, and according to the current criteria and information on eligibility, policy and procedure published on this website.
+Click here for a .pdf version of the self-assessment worksheet.

 Factor 1: Language Proficiency